jcavejr/dot_files_and_scripts/bin/README.md

 pubip:
 Prints my public IP address.
 Useful for checking if my VPN is working properly without having to open up a web browser.

+makemywall:
+Converts an image from linux.pictures to a 1920x1080 wallpaper with the command `makemywall -s 1920 1080 path/to/file.png`.